 Alfonso Cuarón surprised everyone with Children of Men back in 2006.
 Presented in Venice, the movie became a cult for film lovers but failed to convince the general public.
 Now he is back with another breathtaking work starring Hollywood stars Sandra Bullock and George Clooney, shot completely in 3D and promising to thrill both connoisseurs and those seeking pure entertainment.

+Visually spectacular, the direction of this masterpiece disseminates non-stop anguish that can only be brought about by the light of the day.
 Unless a 2D screening is the only option in your movie theatre, this picture is an experience to be enjoyed in three dimensions.
 A must-see.

 Filippo L’Astorina, the Editor

 Gravity is released nationwide on 8th November 2013.